openhab/openhab-addons/bundles/org.openhab.binding.wemo/README.md

 is defined with a one minute default period.
 This is combined with a delta trigger value, which is defaulted to 1 W. This means that the channel is only updated when one of the following conditions are met:

 1. The rounded value received is equal to the rounded average for the past minute, i.e. this value has stabilized.
 This introduces a delay for very small changes in consumption, but on the other hand it prevents excessive logging and persistence caused by temporary small changes and rounding.
 2. The rounded value received is more than 1 W from the previous value.
 So when changes are happening fast, the channel will also be updated fast.

 | Configuration Parameter    | Description                                                                           |
 |----------------------------|---------------------------------------------------------------------------------------|
 | udn                        | The UDN identifies the WeMo Insight Switch                                            |
 | currentPowerSlidingSeconds | Sliding window in seconds for which moving average power is calculated (0 = disabled) |
 | currentPowerDeltaTrigger   | Delta triggering immediate channel update (in Watt)                                   |

+The moving average calculation can be disabled by setting either `currentPowerSlidingSeconds` or `currentPowerDeltaTrigger` to 0.
+This will cause the channel to be updated the same way as in openHAB versions prior to 3.3.

 ## Channels